What are metadata filters?

-Once you select the source and target locations of your metadata from the Compare & Deploy screen, Gearset will begin querying Salesforce for the number of metadata components to retrieve in the comparison.
+Once you select the source and target orgs on the Compare and deploy screen, Gearset will begin querying Salesforce for the number of metadata items to retrieve in the comparison.

-Once this query completes (usually 5-10 seconds) Gearset will display the total number of items to retrieve underneath the org information as well as in the metadata filter dialogue.
+Once this query completes (usually 5-10 seconds) Gearset will display the total number of metadata items.

-Note: Due to the way Gearset Break up large objects, such as Profiles, into their constituent components, you may see a larger number of items in some categories than you may expect.
+Note: Due to the way Gearset breaks up large objects, such as Profiles, into their constituent components, you may see a larger number of items in some categories than you expected.
 This is not an issue.

 Identifying which items to include in your custom filter

 When creating a custom filter, it's important to understand the way the Salesforce metadata API works.
-Many objects have interlinked dependencies, and to retrieve all the metadata you're interested in, you will need to include all of the relevant metadata item types.
-Including just Profiles for example, will not return any results if you don't also include items such as Custom Objects.
+Many objects have interlinked dependencies, and to retrieve all the metadata you're interested in, you will need to include all of the relevant metadata types.
+For Profiles, for example, see this support article on which metadata types you need to include in your filter to retrieve particular subcomponents.

-If you're not familiar with which objects you need to include, we recommend you stick with either the Default comparison or Compare all filters.
+If you're not familiar with which metadata types you need to include, we recommend you stick with either the

 For more information, read the Salesforce documentation on the metadata API.